kubernetes/ingress-nginx/controllers/nginx/configuration.md

 By default the controller redirects (301) to `HTTPS` if TLS is enabled for that ingress.
 If you want to disable that behaviour globally, you can use `ssl-redirect: "false"` in the NGINX config map.

 To configure this feature for specific ingress resources, you can use the `ingress.kubernetes.io/ssl-redirect: "false"` annotation in the particular resource.

+When using SSL offloading outside of cluster (e.g. AWS ELB) it may be usefull to enforce a redirect to `HTTPS` even when there is not TLS cert available.
+This can be achieved by using the `ingress.kubernetes.io/force-ssl-redirect: "true"` annotation in the particular resource.

 ### Whitelist source range